cowboyai/cim-start/doc/Communications.md

 It just boils down to a different way of thinking about things.

-I don't have a "computer" any more, I have an Information Machise and that is a distributed thing that lives across the internet but acts like it's local.
+I don't have a "computer" any more, I have an Information Machine and that is a distributed thing that lives across the internet but acts like it's local.
 It has a structure and that structure is simple, has zero dependencies, it's a pile of text.
 I can transform that text into some working information system... repeatedly... with the same results.

 I just got reliability of information and I am no longer chained to a vendor.
 Everything is portable and versioned via my Object Stores and their Event Stream.

 Is this Perfect?
 Certainly not, but we are evolving our way there.